ruby-amqp/rubybunny.info/articles/error_handling.md

 ### Server-Initiated `connection.close`

-Server-initiated `connection.close` (issued due to an unrecoverable client issue or when a connection is forced to close via RabbitMQ management UI/HTTP API) will result in an exception on the thread `Bunny::Session` was instantiated.
+Server-initiated `connection.close` (issued due to an unrecoverable client issue or when a connection is forced to close via RabbitMQ management UI/HTTP API or when a server is shutting down)will result in an exception on the thread `Bunny::Session` was instantiated.

 Bunny can be instructed from such exceptions (see Automatic Recovery below).